oracle-livelabs/developer/rest-services-for-adb-appdevlive/create-table/create-table.md

     coolrestlab-adb21.adb.eu-frankfurt-1.oraclecloudapps.com/ords/admin/csv_data/"}]}%
     ```

-The next lab will go over using the **BATCH LOAD** endpoint.
+The next lab you will learn about using a **BATCH LOAD** endpoint.

-## Conclusion

-In this lab, you created a table from a csv file and REST enabled it with auto-REST.
+7. In this lab, you created a table from a csv file and REST enabled it with auto-REST.

 You may now [proceed to the next lab](#next).

 ## Acknowledgements

+ - **Author**
- - **Author** - Jeff Smith, Distinguished Product Manager
+    - Jeff Smith, Distinguished Product Manager
+    - Chris Hoina, Senior Product Manager
+    - Brian Spendolini
- - **Last Updated By/Date** - Jeff Smith, July 2022
+ - **Last Updated By/Date**
+    - Chris Hoina, August 2022